Alf Garnett: Personality

-In the episode 'State Visit' (20 February 1967) Alf gives his full name as Alfred Edward Garnett.
+In the episode "State Visit" (20 February 1967) Alf gives his full name as Alfred Edward Garnett.

 Alf was a working class man, forever complaining that he worked hard and yet lived near the poverty line.
-He was a staunch supporter of the Conservative Party but did not support one-time leader Margaret Thatcher, because he believed that a woman's place was at home "chained to the bloody kitchen sink!" and blamed Thatcher's husband Denis for not telling her "to keep her place".
+He was a staunch supporter of the Conservative Party but did not support one-time leader Margaret Thatcher because he believed that a woman's place was at home "chained to the bloody kitchen sink!" and blamed Thatcher's husband Denis for not telling her "to keep her place".
 He did not admire her predecessor, "grammar school boy" Edward Heath, either.

 His biggest reason for being a Conservative was not that he admired the party, but that he fully rejected the policy of the Labour Party, believing them to pretend to represent the working classes, whilst "all they would do when in power is feather their own nests".
-He was also an admirer of the Queen and the Royal Family, decorating his home with prints of many members of the Royal Family including Prince Andrew and the late Duke of Windsor, which he bought from a local junk shop.
+He was also an admirer of the Queen and the royal family, decorating his home with prints of many members of the royal family, including the late Duke of Windsor, which he bought from a local junk shop.
 This, however, did not stop him from criticising them when he thought they deserved it.
 His biggest passion in life though, was his local football team West Ham United.

 Generally, Alf blamed his problems on everybody but himself.
 His family was the usual target of his anger and frustration.
 In the shows, Garnett was regularly ridiculed for his illogical views and hypocrisy by his family, but he stubbornly refused to admit he was wrong.

 Alf was mean and selfish towards his emotionally detached wife, Else played by Dandy Nichols, referring to her as a "silly old moo".
 Else usually turned a deaf ear to most of Alf's rantings, but if he got too personal, she would come up with a sharp retort to fight back.
 Her usual retort was to call him "Pig!"
 Though detached from him emotionally, she could easily give as good as she got.

 In the sequel series In Sickness and In Health Else needed to use a wheelchair, and Alf grumbled about having to care for her.
 When Dandy Nichols died in 1986, the character of Else was killed off.
 Alf always treated his wife appallingly, but genuinely missed her after her death.

-Alf was outraged when his daughter Rita, played by Una Stubbs, decided to marry Michael, her long-haired, unemployed boyfriend, played by Antony Booth.
+Alf was outraged when his daughter Rita, played by Una Stubbs, decided to marry Michael, her long-haired, unemployed boyfriend, played by Anthony Booth.
 Michael was from Liverpool and a Catholic of Irish descent, precisely the type of person Alf hated most.
 Alf often described him as a "Randy Scouse Git".
 This terminology was later picked up by the American pop group The Monkees for their song, "Randy Scouse Git", included on their 1967 album Headquarters.
 Alf and Michael had different political views and much of the programme focussed on their heated political debates.